 When we hear each other’s stories, we grow as a community.
 Join us for a two-night festival showcasing Memphis stories.
 An intergenerational group of participants from across Memphis have collaborated with the Orpheum Theatre Group to create original documentaries and theatrical performances sharing their stories in their own words.

-Story Fest features FREE short-film screenings, live performances, and community reflections at the Halloran Centre Wednesday, April 15, 2020 at 7pm and Thursday, April 16, 2020 at 7pm.
+Story Fest will feature FREE short-film screenings, live performances, and community reflections at the Halloran Centre.
 All performances will be interpreted in American Sign Language by BridgesWEST.

 Listen Up!
 LEGACY 2